|5. May 2018||15. May 2018||Lome in / Lome out||1940 €/person *||Send request * price for min. 6 people|

 On the way to Grand Popo, we will stop at Ouidah.

 Ouidah is considered the “capital” of voodoo in Africa, and it is host to several ceremonies where thousands of masters, traditional chiefs and fetish priests all gather to practice their cult.
 The city was also one of the main slave trading ports, and even today it has an awesome air, even without the foreboding ties to the voodoo.

-With its decadent Afro-Portuguese architecture and within its narrow streets there is the ironic spectacle of the Temple of Pythons and the Catholic Basilica, which face each other in this awe inspiring atmosphere.
 The slowness of the people bathed in sunlight… the remote noise of the waves crashing against the sand… the rhythm of the drums… it all represents the whispering echo of the lines of thousands of slaves who were taken on board from those same beaches.

 A nice day cruise aboard a pirogue along the Mono River to discover small villages where women still extract salt using ancient techniques.
 Navigation will take us to an amazing estuary where the River meets the Ocean… We will stop and admire desert white beaches… We will navigate through lagoons lined with little mangrove forests… Along the coast, fishermen live in villages made of braided palm tree branches and they daily face the Ocean on board of large and artistically sculpted pirogues.

 In one of these villages we will attend a Zangbeto dancing performance.

 The Zangbeto masks are very tall and are covered with colored straws.
 They represent wild non-human spirits.